 As all other styles of dance depend on the basic technique of ballet, it is essential that all competitive students take ballet class.
 The only exception to this rule is for competitive hip hop – but even then it is strongly suggested that ballet be one of your three weekly classes.
 With jazz we also suggest a stretch and technique to work on your flexibility, which is another important component of competitive dance.
 As per above we have found that one class a week does not provide enough training for a student to be competitive, and that by training in other styles (such as ballet), it creates a strong, technical and well rounded dancer.

 Competitive Solo’s duets trio’s etc. are at the discretion of the Studio Director and Instructors.
-Students must have at least on year of competitive dance experience, and show promise in their chosen discipline.
+Students must have at least one year of competitive dance experience, and show promise in their chosen discipline.
 Overall technique, work ethic, flexibility, and personality on stage are also taken into consideration.
-Priority goes to senior students (aged 13 ), and those students taking 7 classes per week.
-Sign up and selection takes place in June for the following year’s competitive season.
+Priority goes to senior students (aged 13 and up ), and those students taking 7 hours or more per week.
+For more information please email firstname.lastname@example.org

 Once again, competition is a very exciting and rewarding way to enjoy dancing.
 Students cherish the extra opportunities to perform, become part of a team, and love the added technical challenge that these advanced level classes provide.

 The different competitive levels are based on dancer ability and time put in at the studio.
-Level one dancers are expected to take between 4 and 8 classes per week.
-Level two are expected to take a minimum of 8 classes per week.
+Level one dancers are expected to take between 4 and 6 hours of instruction per week.
+Level two are expected to take a minimum of 6 or more hours per week.
 This allows for all dancer to enjoy the competition environment and be part of our team, but allows them to select the amount of time they wish to dedicate to their team.
 Both levels are treated the same within our studio and at competitions with many overall award opportunities.
 Competitive Level one is a great way to start your competitive dance experience.